Couplemate Caravan Electric Brakes and Magnets Deconstructed

 The gross trailer mass of your rig is the weight on the wheels when connected to your tow vehicle.
 Tandem axle brakes over 2000kg ATM require electrically activated brakes on both axles.

-Finally, do not wire across the axle as this method requires more copper and creates copper losses and therefore, more voltage loss.
+Finally, do not wire across the axle as this method requires more copper and creates copper losses and, therefore, more voltage loss.
 Wire the cable down inside each chassis rail.
-Drill a hole near the magnet tails then exit the frame rail, with the supply cable.
+Drill a hole near the magnet tails and exit the frame rail with the supply cable.

 Alternatively, if cabling is wired across the axle, increase the size of this cable to reduce voltage loss.
 If not wired correctly, the magnet at the end of the line will not brake correctly.

-Al-ko recommends using a rubber band to temporarily retain the magnet into position until the 1st instance of braking releases the rubber band.
+Al-ko recommends using a rubber band to temporarily retain the magnet in position until the 1st instance of braking releases the rubber band.